pierelucas/PyPassword-Manager/README.md

 + What are the requirements:

-        PyPassword uses sqlite3 database.
+        pip3 install zxcvbn && pip3 install pycrypto

++ Info:

-### There's currently a additional GUI file in the repo.
+        There's currently a additional GUI file in the repo.
         Don't use it!
 That file was just for testing some stuff for a GUI version i will upload later.